deshaw/versioned-hdf5/docs/staged_changes.rst

       sequence (for example, one block at a time while rewriting a dataset), callers may pass an explicit ``CommitState`` to ``commit()``.
 The first call loads the base hashes into its Cython map; later calls reuse that map and only inspect newly staged chunks.
-State is scoped to that sequence and must not be shared between targets.
+State is scoped to that sequence, binds itself to the target file/dataset and chunk size on first use, and must not be shared between targets.
+If a commit fails, the state map is cleared before the error is re-raised so a retry reloads the on-disk table.
    b. drops duplicate staged chunks (any that are identical to the full chunk, a base
       chunk on HDF5, or another staged chunk);
    c. plans to copy the unique staged chunks to a new base slab;